Updated – Jan/2021

-However, having flat nipple is normal, it is always advisable to consult with your family physician to know the cause of flat nipples and rule out any underline medical condition.
+However, having a flat nipple is normal, it is always advisable to consult with your family physician to know the cause of flat nipples and rule out any underline medical condition.

 Pin me for later!

-1. Getting a Deep Latch:
+1. Getting a Deep Latch

-2. Breastfeeding Hold:
+2. Breastfeeding Hold

 Trying different breastfeeding positions can make it easier for your baby to latch on.
 Use V-hold or C-hold position to hold your breast and offer areola and nipple to your baby.